top of page

 Cellphone Policy

-At Madrona Folk School we have the privilege of in person learning and connecting.
+At Madrona Folk School we have the privilege of in-person learning and connecting.
 Madrona Folk School is a low-EMF environment and we do not have WIFI or a “smart meter” on the property.
-We ask learners who have a cell phone to please turn it off or leave it on “airplane” mode unless they have permission from the teachers to have it on, such as when it is used for medical purposes.
-Youth are requested to keep all devices tucked away in their backpack during their time at Madrona Folk School.
-If a learner needs to contact a parent during class, he or she may ask a teacher to help them do that.
+We ask learners who have a cell phone to turn it off or leave it on airplane mode.
+The only exception to this is if a learner has permission to use a cellphone as a medical device.
+Please keep all cellphones and other devices tucked away in your backpack during your time at Madrona Folk School.
+If a learner needs to contact a parent during class, he or she may ask a teacher to help him or her do that.

 bottom of page